The Evidence Is in

 The PEARLE Study

-The PEARLE study was a prospective, multi-center, pivotal, single-arm study designed to assess the safety and effectiveness of the Jada System in treating primary postpartum hemorrhage and abnormal postpartum uterine bleeding, and enrolled 107 subjects.1
+The PEARLE study was a prospective, multi-center, pivotal, single-arm study designed to assess the safety and effectiveness of the JADA System in treating primary postpartum hemorrhage and abnormal postpartum uterine bleeding, and enrolled 107 subjects.1

 Read the Publication